 The story of the discovery of the plates is told below.
-Such an event required looking at the connections Arnoux’s work highlights between Blake and surrealism, and specifically their treatment of sex and sexual desire.
-In this connection, I look at at the use of Vesiva Piscis / mandorla imagery in Christianity, with particular emphasis on the ‘blood and wound’ piety of the Moravian church, of which Blake’s mother had been a member.
+Analysing the plates meant looking at the connections Arnoux’s work highlights between Blake and surrealism, and specifically their treatment of sex and sexual desire.
+In this connection, I look at the use of Vesiva Piscis / mandorla imagery in Christianity, with particular emphasis on the ‘blood and wound’ piety of the Moravian church, of which Blake’s mother had been a member.

 Serge Arnoux’s Mirror of Blake

 Robert Campbell Henderson’s discovery in 2018 of a series of twenty-seven engraved copper plates, abandoned in a scrap metal yard in Sarlat-la-Canéda in the Lot region of France, is an occult event of note, a spark leapt between eras.
 On finding the plates, Henderson saw they were signed by a local artist Serge Arnoux (1933-2014) and recognised their texts as translations of Blake’s ‘Proverbs of Hell’, from The Marriage of Heaven and Hell (1793).
 The plates had not been among the works sold at auction after Arnoux’s death.
 Possibly they ended up in the scrapyard when his widow died in 2016 and her house was cleared.
 When Henderson came upon them they were perhaps only days from being melted down and lost forever.